'Do Not Travel To Haiti,' U.S. Tells Citizens, Citing Violent Unrest

 Amid the chaos, inmates staged a mass breakout at a prison, with 78 prisoners escaping from a facility in Aquin.

 Haiti is the poorest country in the Western Hemisphere; it's deeply in debt and is still struggling to recover from 2010's devastating earthquake.
-Its infrastructure was also ravaged by Hurricane Matthew in 2016.
+Its infrastructure also was ravaged by Hurricane Matthew in 2016.

 Commercial flights are still operating in and out of international airports in Port-au-Prince and Cap Haitien — but the State Department said traveling to or from those hubs also poses a unique security risk.